 for however long it might have taken.
 I got bored with

-them after just a week or two and saw no improvement at all.
+them after just a couple of weeks and saw no improvement at all.

 Eye exercises are inefficient, and at times even counter productive

 because they tend to produce more strain rather than less.